twarrre/twarrre.github.io/games/_posts/2014-06-30-sidekicktales.md

 	<iframe src="//www.youtube.com/embed/aiNcoj9zleA" frameborder="0" allowfullscreen="1"></iframe>
 </div>

 This game was developed by a team of seven and entered in the 2014 Indie Game Maker contest.
 My role included programming the player and camera movement, programming the audio sound effects, as well as programming and creating the HUD for the game.
-The game's entry page can be found here: <a>http://contest.rpgmakerweb.com/game/view/id/434#.VQ8n-vnF-3g</a>.
+The game's entry page can be found <a href="http://contest.rpgmakerweb.com/game/view/id/434#.VQ8n-vnF-3g">here.

 ###Developed With:
 * Engine: Unity